Is Critical Illness Insurance Right for You?

 Critical illness insurance is typically added upon life insurance or other forms of financial protection.
 Critical illness provides additional protection in the case you develop a critical illness and need financial help for treatment costs.
 The combination of life insurance and critical illness better prepares clients for injuries and possible future debts.

 Critical illness insurance is a good way to protect yourself from the financial burden that could be associated with a possible future injury or illness.
-If you are a major breadwinner/earner for your family, and are young and health but are worried you may develop a critical illness, critical illness insurance is a good way to prevent future tragedy.
+If you are a major breadwinner/earner for your family, and are young and healthy but are worried you may develop a critical illness, critical illness insurance is a good way to prevent future tragedy.

 Life insurance pays out in the event that the insured passes away.
 This money is provided in the form of a death benefit to the beneficiaries listed in the policy.
 On the other hand, critical illness insurance pays the benefit to you when you fall ill if the health condition is listed within the protection umbrella of the policy.